szekee/chickenramen/README.md

 ## Problem Statement

 As Singapore moves towards Smart Nation initiative, bad actors continue to use phishing attacks to obtain precious information from unsuspecting users.
-Furthermore, there is a exponential increase of phishing attacks due to Covid-19 and the use of links, QR codes and more.
+Furthermore, there is a exponential increase of phishing attacks using links, QR codes and more.
+This issue is exacerbated by Covid-19 as more Singaporeans shift online.
 Our project aims to use ML models to detect and prevent such attacks.

 - 25% of Singapore’s population is predicted to be aged 65 and older by 2030, versus 14.4% in 2019.
 - As Singapore marches towards a Smart Nation Initiative.
 It has to take into account the massive eldery population that are vulnerable to such phishing attacks.